Sokrates1989/swarm-statechecker-server/README.md

 # statechecker-server
 Check if your created tools and websites are running correctly and send a telegram message if not.

+# Backlog
+Stuff to do, that just could not be done in time
+- Improve this README
+  - Secret creation
+    - Auth Token

 ## Table of contents
 1. [Included packages](#included-packages)
 2. [Prerequisites](#prerequisites)